sogko/troubleshootdowns/README.md

 Felt the desire to keep a scrapbooks of sort for obscure solutions to miscellaneous miscellaneous.

-Especially those that are not often-documented.<br/>Here, you will find useful error logs for your favourite searchbot to nomnom on.
+Especially those that are not often-documented.<br/>Here, you will find plenty of useful error logs for your favourite searchbot to nomnom on.

+Having it as a Github issue would probably rank better than a standalone blog article, I dunno.

 Hope this help with your nightless googling and stackoverflowing.